 APAC in 5 years

-Undoubtedly, the APAC region is abundant with diverse markets and potential for growth, making it the largest investment infrastructure region.
+Undoubtedly, the APAC region is abundant with diverse markets and growth potential, making it the most significant investment infrastructure region.

 PwC predicts that APAC’s total AUM will reach USD 29.6 trillion by 2025, a CAGR of 8.7% from 2017.
-Now, this estimation is highly optimistic so if we take into account the possible geopolitical issues, the conservative estimation is USD 18.1 trillion by 2025.
+Now, this estimation is highly optimistic so if we consider the possible geopolitical issues, the conservative estimate is USD 18.1 trillion by 2025.
 Even so, this growth is still higher than other developed regions such as Europe and North America.

-With China opening up its economy to offshore investors, India pushing for economic liberalization, and the overall continued growth of pension plans across the region, it is accelerating people’s adoption of investing.
+With China opening up its economy to offshore investors, India pushing for economic liberalization, and the continued overall growth of pension plans across the region, is accelerating people’s adoption of investing.
 The APAC wealth management market is one that wealth managers do not want to miss out on.

 Take your first step into the Robo-advisory world with Bambu.

 At Bambu, we specialize in developing Robo-advisory solutions for the financial services industry, from smaller RIAs and wealth advisors to some of the largest banks in the world.
-We help our clients work through the above key considerations to implement solutions that truly benefit their wealth management business.
+We help our clients work through the above vital considerations to implement solutions that genuinely benefit their wealth management business.